 The Group recognises a provision when there is a present obligation as a result of past event that probably requires an outflow of resources and a reliable estimate can be made of the amount of the obligation.
 A disclosure for a contingent liability is made when there is a possible obligation or a present obligation that may, but probably will not, require outflow of resources.
-Where there is a possible obligation or a present obligation that the likelihood of outflow of resources is remote, no provision or disclosure is made.
+Where there is a possible obligation or a present obligation or a present obligation that may, but probably will not, require outflow of resources is remote, no provision or disclosure is made.
 Contingent assets are neither recognised nor disclosed in the Financial Statements.